najiji/GMapsFX/README.md

 GMapsFX
 =======

+**Fork** This fork of GMaps FX tries to fix the NullPointerExceptions in mapResized.

 A pure JavaFX API which allows you to add Google Maps to your JavaFX application without the need to interact with the underlying Google Maps JavaScript API.

 GMapsFX requires Java 8